 It’s important to know how to change your username on a Mac, especially if multiple people use your computer.
 You can change your username on your account any time you want, as long as you have the right administrator password.
-Here’s how to change your username on a Mac without creating any problems!
+Here’s how to change your username on a Mac without creating any problems.

 Before you begin, please take the time to back up any important information that you may need from this user account.
 If something goes wrong, you could accidentally lock the account or create other problems that may leave you without access, so prepare accordingly.

-Step 1: Log into a different administrator account
+Step 1: Log in to a different administrator account

 Step 2: Rename the home folder

-Here, look for the folder that has the “short name” of the username you want to change.
-For example, if the full name is “John Mac” then the short name may just be “John” (or it may be identical to the full name).
-Jot this name down, because you’ll need it later, and then change the short name folder to the name that you want.
-Don’t bother shortening it.
+Here, look for the folder that has the short name of the username you want to change.
+For example, if the full name is John Mac, then the short name may just be John — or, it may be identical to the full name.
+Jot this name down (you’ll need it later), and then change the short name to the name that you want.
+Note that it mustn’t have any spaces.
 You’ll have to put in the administrator password again at this point.